VITUS Private Clinic

 Circulating tumor cells can attach to the inner wall of vessels and then actively migrate through the vessel wall.
 Outside the vessel, these tumor cells nest in connective tissues and can survive there from a few days to many years.
 These individual tumor cells, which are scattered throughout the body, have so far been diagnostically undetectable, even with the best imaging methods.

 Provided that the individual tumor cell survives the attacks of the body’s own defense/immune system long enough, it can begin to proliferate in response to certain stimuli that are not yet fully understood.
-If the still-small tumor cell cluster (micrometastasis) succeeds in forming vessels and connecting to the patient’s vascular system, it can grow into a metastasis, which can then also be detected by imaging (MRI, PET).
+If the still small tumor cell cluster (micrometastasis) succeeds in forming vessels and connecting to the patient’s vascular system, it can grow into a metastasis, which can then also be detected by imaging (MRI, PET).

 The figure shows the spread of cancer cells in the body via the bloodstream, starting from a primary tumor, through the stage of the single tumor cell embedded in connective tissue (single cell), the stage of micrometastasis (micro-metastasis) and the final stage of fully developed metastasis.